cdoublev/css/doc/parse/README.md

 **Memos `webidl2js`:**

   - a wrapper class can not be instantiated when the `.webidl` does not define a `constructor()`, even if the implementation class implements a `constructor()`
-  - an implemented property defined as `readonly` does not need to be private because it is read from a getter in the wrapper class, therefore all public properties of an implementation class are kind of private, noting that public properties are inherited while (true) private properties are not (and must be declared), and that some CSS interfaces have (private state) properties that should be inherited from a parent class
+  - an implemented property defined as `readonly` does not need to be private because it is read from a getter in the wrapper class, therefore all public properties of an implementation class are kind of private, noting that public properties are inherited while (true) private properties are not (and must be declared), and that some CSS interfaces have (private state) properties that must be inherited from a parent class
   - an instance of an implementation class (eg. created with `wrapper.createImpl()`) returned or received by an implemented method that is run from an instance of the wrapper class, will be converted to a wrapper instance, if this return or argument value is defined appropriately in the `.webidl`, ie. as a type that can be defined with Web IDL
-  - `wrapper.install()` should run before `wrapper.create()` or `wrapper.createImpl()`
+  - `wrapper.install()` must run before `wrapper.create()` or `wrapper.createImpl()`
-  - `wrapper.create()` is usefull to create an instance of a wrapper class when the `.webidl` does not define a `constructor()` or when an instance should be created with state values (`privateData`) that are different than when creating a constructed instance
+  - `wrapper.create()` is usefull to create an instance of a wrapper class when the `.webidl` does not define a `constructor()` or when an instance must be created with state values (`privateData`) that are different than when creating a constructed instance
   - `wrapper.createImpl()` is an alias for `wrapper.convert(wrapper.create())` and is usefull to write "private" properties of an instance of the implementation class from outside
   - `wrapper.convert()` converts a wrapper instance to an implementation instance

 **What should be implemented for the procedures named *create an `<interface>` object*?**

-Eg. *create a CSS style sheet* should initialize an instance of `CSSStyleSheet` with different properties and/or values than *create a constructed CSSStyleSheet*.
-Because some of these properties are read-only or should be considered private (internal state), the appropriate way to implement this procedure is to run `CSSStyleSheetWrapper.create()` with the third `privateData` argument received by `CSSStyleSheet.constructor()`.
+Eg. *create a CSS style sheet* must initialize an instance of `CSSStyleSheet` with different properties and/or values than *create a constructed CSSStyleSheet*.
+Because some of these properties are read-only or must be considered private (internal state), the appropriate way to implement this procedure is to run `CSSStyleSheetWrapper.create()` with the third `privateData` argument received by `CSSStyleSheet.constructor()`.

 > A constructor for your implementation class, with signature `(globalObject, constructorArgs, privateData)` can serve several purposes:
 >